squid-cache/squid-cache.github.io/Features/SourceLayout.rst

  * '''Status''': In progress
  * '''ETA''': October-November 2008
  * '''Version''': 3.1
- * '''Developer''': AlexRousskov
+ * '''Developer''': AlexRousskov and AmosJeffries
  * '''More''': [[http://www.mail-archive.com/squid-dev@squid-cache.org/msg07121.html|email07121]] [[http://www.mail-archive.com/squid-dev@squid-cache.org/msg07506.html|email07506]]

 Historically, many Squid source files have been dumped into squid/src directory.
-That directory has occumulated more than 400 source files.
+That directory has accumulated more than 400 source files.
 This project will group closely related files and place groups in individual directories.
 The squid/src directory will contain pretty much nothing but Makefiles and subdirectories.

 == Layout ==